Step Four To Creating Your Fashion Design Portfolio

 The good news is there is no right or wrong way to create a mood board.
 The most important thing is that your concept is clear to the viewer.
 I also chose to put the creation of a mood board before a color palette only because, for me, I sometimes get more clarity of my color through the selection of the images I find.
 It is perfectly acceptable for you to either create your color palette while you create your mood board or even create it first.
 I will be adding my color palette after my next post, so I left some room.

 One more thing I should mention here is that you should decide if you are going to show your work portrait or landscape.
-It is important to stay consistent among your different projects.
+It is important to stay consistent with your different projects.
 You don’t want the viewer to have to keep flipping the pages upside down to see your work.

 Once you are done I highly recommend you show it to a friend or colleague to get their feedback.
 Ask them what this page makes them think of.
 If they take away a totally different feeling than what you are trying to express then it is time to re-think.